 Global warming is only one of the negative consequences of the human footprint.
 But global warming is only one of the causes of the desertification process.
 Tragically, for the last 1000 years, the modern humanity has been more and more a problem for the Earth.
 In my opinion, it is very stupid to invest huge resources to go on the dead planet Mars while we are not able to solve the huge problems we are creating to our living planet.
-I must confess, that for me, the space tourism is one of the many enemies of the fight against the desertification.
+I must confess, that for me, the space tourism is one of the many enemies of the fight against desertification.

 Human induced deforestation and reforestation

-I wrote this article for my English C1 certification, on July 2021.
-In fact, I had always dreamed to transform the desert into a beautiful Eden.
-But I decided to publish this little research after hearing the bold announcements at Cop26 in Glasgow.
+I wrote this article for my English C1 certification, on July 2021, since I had always dreamed to transform the desert into a beautiful Eden.
+But I decided to publish the following little research few months later, when I heard the bold announcements at Cop26 in Glasgow.
 In particular, the imminent start of the Great Green Wall project.
 Obviously, if we could transform deserts into forests and grassland, we could solve many problems, including the global warming.

 Human induced deforestation is the most evident and negative impact of our species to this planet.
 Forests preserve humidity and produce vapor; they are one of the tools to prevent soil degradation and global warming.
 On some latitude it is usually easy to reforest the bare soil, while in many other regions it is very difficult.

 Rainforest: deforestation and reforestation

-The rainforest reforestation is very easy and can be used to fight the global warming and the desertification.
+The rainforest reforestation is very easy and can be used to fight global warming and desertification.
 Actually, the humanity is constantly deforesting the rainforest.

 For example, as you can see in the photo below, this 15 square km of land in the State of Minas Gerais (Brazil) was almost bare soil in 2000.
 This was the result of the normal human activity.